jpillora/ddns-daemon/README.md

 * `/<PASSWORD>/show/logs` - Shows primitive web logs
 * `/<PASSWORD>/show/records` - Shows all records in all zones

+### Notes

+* AWS Route53 Zones are $0.50/m each and domains are about $3.00/yr
+* On free heroku, apps can be brought down due to innactivity, to keep them up - use [UptimeRobot](https://uptimerobot.com/)
+* On free heroku, a `ddns-daemon` server would not be secured, so requests would be vuln to a MitM
+* Logs get wiped on app restart

 #### MIT License

 Copyright © 2014 Jaime Pillora &lt;dev@jpillora.com&gt;